AGN accretion and black hole growth across compact and extended galaxy evolution phases

 While the sequence presented in Figure~\ref{fig:fagn_vs_classl} broadly corresponds to the putative ``fast-track'' identified by \citet{barro_candels_2013}, we caution that most individual galaxies would not pass sequentially between these populations \emph{within the indicated redshift range}.
 Indeed, the majority of the exSF galaxies would remain classified as such throughout both redshift intervals -- only a subset undergo the galaxy compaction process that forms the cSF population.
 In contrast, the cSF galaxies are thought to be short-lived ($\sim$0.3--1~Gyr) and are expected to quench within this timescale to produce cQu galaxies, either within the redshift interval or within the subsequent bin.
 The cQu galaxies themselves will thus be a mix of these recently-quenched galaxies and those that quenched at an earlier epoch.
 Most notably, the exQu galaxy population at a given redshift will consist of galaxies that have already quenched---at an earlier epoch---and may have \emph{already} undergone significant size growth (decreasing their relative \sigone).
 Such size growth may be due to an adiabatic expansion caused by the ongoing loss of mass from the galaxy in stellar winds \citep[e.g.][]{damjanov_red_2009}, the same process that we suggest can fuel ongoing AGN activity at their centres, providing a connection between the process of size growth of galaxies and the accretion activity of their central black holes.
+We also note that a proportion of the exQu population may consist of galaxies that have quenched \emph{recently} at lower \sigone and thus without requiring significant further size growth to have occurred.
 In Section~\ref{sec:galpathways} below we explore further the evolutionary pathways that may be followed by individual galaxies and use our measurements to estimate the amount of black hole growth that occurs at the different stages of their lifecycle.